emma-k-mitchell/ComputerGraphicsOpenGL/README.md

 ### How do I approach developing programs?
 1. What new development strategies did you use while working on your 3D scene?

 More than any other projects I have worked on to date, this project relied heavily on trial and error.
-OpenGL prooved to be quite dificult and there were many times when I figured out "fixes" purely by trying different things until I got a result that was closer to the expected result.
+OpenGL prooved to be quite dificult and there were many times when I figured out fixes purely by trying different things until I got a result that was closer to the expected result.
 What I have taken from this is the ability to not be overwhelmed when code doesnt perform as expected.
 With time, trial and error, and help from others I can figure out solutions to the issues present in my code.

 2. How has your approach to developing code evolved throughout the milestones, which led you to the projects completion?